Local

 Local Government Finance

 The County Councils Network’s Manifesto for Counties is built on an agenda for reform.
-Detailed proposals contained within each policy section demonstrate how the sector can work with an incoming government to implement practical reforms to drive down costs and improve outcomes, particularly in adult social care, children’s services, SEND and home to school transport.
+Detailed proposals contained within each policy section demonstrate how the sector can work with the new government to implement practical reforms this parliament to drive down costs and improve outcomes, particularly in adult social care, children’s services, SEND and home to school transport.
 But to achieve this, council finances must be both sustainable, and reformed, through the implementation of our proposals for local government finance.

 two stacks of coins with upwards arrow showing growth